Go Back Email LinkDownload PDF

 Preparing corn relish in the food processor.

-• Simmer: Combine the processed vegetables, corn, vinegar, sugar, salt, mustard, celery seed, and turmeric in a large stainless steel pot or enamel-lined Dutch oven.
+• Combine the processed vegetables, corn, cucumber, vinegar, sugar, salt, mustard, celery seeds, and turmeric in a large stainless steel pot or enamel-lined Dutch oven.
 Bring to a boil over medium-high heat, then reduce the heat to low and simmer for 15 minutes.

 Simmering corn relish mixture.

-• Fill the Jars: Spoon the relish into the hot jars, leaving 1/2-inch headspace.
+• Spoon the relish into the hot jars, leaving 1/2-inch headspace.
 Wipe rims and jar threads with a damp towel.
 Fit the jars with the lids.
 Screw the bands on the jars just to fingertip tightness.

-• Process in Water Bath: Place the filled jars on a rack in the canning kettle and lower them into the water.
+• Place the filled jars on a rack in the canning kettle.
 If the water level isn't at least 1 inch above the jars, add more very hot or simmering water to the pot.
-Bring back to the boil, cover the pan, and boil gently for 15 minutes.* Remove the jars to a rack to cool.
-If a jar doesn't seal properly, refrigerate it and use it before the others.
+Bring back to a full rolling boil, cover the pan, and boil gently for 15 minutes.* Remove the jars to a rack to cool.
+If a jar doesn't seal properly, refrigerate it and use it first.
 Store the sealed relish in a cool, dark place.

 Homemade corn relish in jars.